MystenLabs/walrus/crates/walrus-orchestrator/readme.md

 Instances listed with a green number are available and ready for use, while instances listed with a red number are stopped.

+When utilizing a testbed on AWS, a common approach involves configuring the desired parameters and maintaining all machines in a stopped state until necessary.
+This strategy helps control costs, as keeping AWS instances stopped typically incurs minimal expenses, while starting them can lead to significant charges.
+It's important to note that cost dynamics may vary among providers, so it's advisable to thoroughly examine the associated costs for each operation before initiating benchmarks.

 ## Step 4.
 Deploying a testbed

 TBD